Andrew Amos (lawyer)

-Andrew Amos (1791 – 18 April 1860) was a British lawyer and professor of law.
+Andrew Amos (1791 – 18 April 1860) was a British lawyer, judge, and professor of law.

 Early life and education

 Amos was born in 1791 in India, where his father, James Amos, a Russian merchant, of Devonshire Square, London, who had travelled there, had married Cornelia Bonté, daughter of a Swiss general officer in the Dutch service.
 The family was Scottish, and took its name in the time of the Covenanters.
 Andrew Amos was educated at Eton and at Trinity College, Cambridge, of which he became a fellow, after graduating as fifth wrangler in 1813.

 Legal career

 Amos was called to the bar by the Middle Temple and joined the Midland circuit, where he soon acquired a reputation for rare legal learning, and his personal character secured him a large arbitration practice.
 On 1 August 1826, he married Margaret, daughter of the Rev. William Lax, Lowndean Professor of Astronomy at the University of Cambridge.

 Within the next eight years Amos became auditor of Trinity College, Cambridge; recorder of Oxford, Nottingham, and Banbury; fellow of the new University of London; and criminal law commissioner.